Breadfan

-"Breadfan" is a song by Welsh heavy metal band Budgie, appearing on their 1973 album Never Turn Your Back on a Friend.
+"Breadfan" is a song by Welsh blues rock heavy metal power trio Budgie, appearing on their 1973 album Never Turn Your Back on a Friend.
 The title of the song refers to a person's relationship to money, with "bread" being a slang term for money.
 The lyrics further highlight the moral dilemmas on what to do with money; keep it, give it away, spend it and to be ultimately free of it and not to let it rule a life.
 The song is featured in the video game Brütal Legend and its introduction used in Brazilian television sports news programme Globo Esporte.

-The original version had an initial 17 second excerpt of Winston Churchill's speech at the Mansion House on November 10, 1942, citing the words: "I have never promised anything but blood, tears, toil and sweat".
-Due to copyright issues, however, it was omitted from subsequent album pressings.
+The original version had an initial 17 second excerpt of Winston Churchill's speech at the Mansion House, London on November 10, 1942, citing the words: "I have never promised anything but blood, toil, tears and sweat".
+Due to copyright issues, however, this had to be omitted from subsequent album pressings.

 A promotional clip of the band performing the song was made by the band independently, using 18mm video tape; this was played on The Old Grey Whistle Test in 1973 as a fill in when one of the scheduled artists failed to appear, but was thought to be lost.
 The film was later rediscovered, without the sound; this was restored by a technician at BBC Wales, and the clip was made available by the band with the remaster of the Never Turn Your Back on a Friend album in 2004.
-The video subsequently received over six million views on YouTube.
+The video subsequently received over 8.6 million views on YouTube.

 "Breadfan" is considered to be an influence on the development of progressive metal.